jValdron/open-flyball-thruster/docs/assembly.md

 |:--:|
 | *Four 6.5 mm holes marked and drilled around the 2" hole.* |

 Mount the thruster with the **4 × M6 × 60 mm** screws and the **4 × M6 nuts**.
-The slots in the baffles and base let you shift the thruster a bit: line the plunger up in the middle of the hole, then tighten the nuts.
+The slots in the baffles and base let you shift the thruster a bit.
+Line the plunger up in the middle of the hole, then tighten the nuts.

 | ![Mounted thruster](images/mounted.jpeg) |
 |:--:|